[Based on the latest Radio Derb, now available free on VDARE.com.]

 Well, here's a suggestion for something you might “do in the post-Obama era,” Reverend Dr Al: You might pay your taxes

 It can't be just me, can it?
 Please tell me it's not just me that wants to take to the hills, with camping gear and a year's supply of food, ammo, and reading matter, any time I hear someone talk about "advancing the racial justice dialogue" or "evolving the discussions about race."

 It's not just me, is it?

 So I wish VDARE.com readers a peaceful and reflective Memorial Day—preferably not

-John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
+Try not to look up at the Moon.John Derbyshire [email him] writes an incredible amount on all sorts of subjects for all kinds of outlets.
 (This no longer includes National Review, whose editors had some kind of tantrum and fired him. ) He is the author of We Are Doomed: Reclaiming Conservative Pessimism and several other books.
 He's had two books published by VDARE.com: FROM THE DISSIDENT RIGHT (also available in Kindle) and From the Dissident Right II: Essays 2013.
 His writings are archived at JohnDerbyshire.com.Readers who wish to donate (tax deductible) funds specifically earmarked for John Derbyshire`s writings at VDARE.com can do so here.